lsst-dm/dmtn-010/index.rst

  * Model description framework is pure python: unclear if performance requirements can be met, particularly for warping.
  * Ongoing development work: not all features we may need are available.
  * No effort yet on performance optimizations.
+ * Less likely that serialization format would be available outside the python community.

 .. _c++AST: